 Pitocin is a synthetic form of oxytocin, which is a hormone produced by the body during labor to induce strong, long-lasting, frequent uterine contractions.
-Pitocin is commonly administered via intravenous infusion as a supplement to start uterine contractions, speed up labor, or decrease time between contractions.
+Pitocin is commonly administered via intravenous infusion as a supplement to start uterine contractions, speed up labor, or decrease the time between contractions.
 Pitocin misuse is a risk to the baby’s health when it interferes with healthy uterine contractions.
 The uterus must contract and relax with a specific rhythm in order to adequately pass oxygen to the placenta, and ultimately to the baby.
 If contractions are too strong, last too long, or occur too frequently, the placenta does not have time to replenish oxygen supply, putting the baby at risk for oxygen deprivation-related injuries like hypoxic-ischemic encephalopathy (HIE) or birth asphyxia.
-The effects of Pitocin are unpredictable and highly variable – one dose might not have any effect in one person, but will cause hyperstimulation in another.
+The effects of Pitocin are unpredictable and highly variable – one dose might not have any effect in one person but will cause hyperstimulation in another.
 Pitocin is the drug most commonly linked to preventable adverse effects in childbirth.